-You check out seeds (up to 15 packets per season) from the library and grow your garden.
+Check out seeds (up to 15 packets per season) from the library and grow your garden.
 Save seed from the best plants and return it to the library for others.

 All of our seeds are open-pollinated and most are heirloom.
 We strive to foster locally adapted varieties and by saving seeds you make them even more locally adapted.
 Seed saving does take a little bit of know how but we try to make it simple for you.
 Seeds are ranked by ease of seed-saving and we have lots of tips, links, and books for you to learn more.